GUIDE FOR COORDINATORS

 NJAN is a free to join, free to use network of writers and authors based in (or near) New Jersey.
 We put on multi-author events at libraries and other venues around the Garden State, usually in the form of a panel/Q&A, in which participants share some of their knowledge and experience about writing and publishing.
 Previous topics include: The Nuts & Bolts of Writing a Book; Getting Published; I Finished my First Draft; Now What? and Writing for Younger Readers.

-We don't require speaking fees for NJAN events, though we do ask that our host allows us to sell our books afterwards, and helps promote the event as if we it were something you were paying us to put on.
+We don't charge speaking fees for NJAN events, though we do ask that our host allows us to sell our books afterwards, and helps promote the event as if we it were something you were paying us to put on.

 We're currently in the process of putting together the network's [INSERT SEASON] schedule.
 If you'd like to host one of our events, or you have any questions regarding the above, please let me know.